updated on:

 • Share the dashboard with your team

-When you know the growth metrics that you track daily, and focus your and your team’s efforts to drive them, you are in the right direction to business growth.
+When you know the growth metrics that you track daily, and focus your and your team's efforts to drive them, you are in the right direction.
+Because a well-designed SaaS dashboard offers more than just numbers — it helps teams turn raw data into meaningful insights that support data-driven decisions and your long-term business objectives.

-Sometimes, minor changes in user flow, onboarding process, or in design overall, give major improvements in metrics on your dashboard.
+And yes, sometimes even minor changes in user flow, onboarding process, or in design overall, can give major improvements in metrics on your dashboard.

 Share